juju/docs/src/en/charms-ha.md

 ```yaml
   availability-sets-enabled: false
 ```
 !!!
-Note: By disabling availability sets , you will lose Azure's SLA guarantees.
+Note: By disabling availability sets, you will lose Azure's SLA guarantees.